wrekah/machinator/README.md

 # VBOXCM
-VBOXCM aims at virtualbox cluster orchestration and managment.
+VBOXCM aims at virtualbox cluster orchestration and management.

 ## Requirements